 You won’t need to get bespoke curtains either.
 Many suppliers have great designs online at good prices.
 Just remember to buy longer than you need—you can always trim the bottoms later!

-Pro tip: Keep the natural light in by opting for a sheer fabric.
+Pro tip: Keep the natural light in by opting for sheer fabric curtains for the living room or other rooms as well.

 5. Choose the right accessories